Piconazo/Malaga_events/README.md

-# 🌴 MálagaEvents
+# MálagaEvents

-A full-stack web application for discovering and managing events in Málaga, Spain.
+Full-stack web application for discovering and managing events in Málaga, Spain.
+Users can browse events by category, register, join events and manage their profile.
+Administrators can create, edit and delete events through the API.

+---

-## 🚀 Technologies
+## Technologies

 **Frontend:**
-- Next.js 16
+- Next.js 16 (Pages Router)
 - React
-- CSS3
+- CSS3 with custom design system

 **Backend:**
 - Node.js